Seneca-BSA/bsa/docs/sep600/lab6.md

     ***Figure 6.2** LCD connection with Freedom board*

-    The typical pinout and connection for a 16x2 LCD are given below.
+    The typical pinout and connection for a parallel 16x2 LCD are given below.
 Please keep in mind that depending on the manufacturer, some labels and configurations may vary.

     | LCD Pin # | LCD Label | K64F/K66F Pin |
     |---|---|---|